TorbenJakobsen/run_sap_as_a_container/README.rst

   docker image rm ea090f8a6120

-When pulling you *must* include a tag as :code:`:latest` is not supported by ABAP Trial (not all Docker images has this constraint).
+When pulling you *must* include a tag as the default :code:`:latest` is not supported by ABAP Trial (not all Docker images has this constraint).

 This can take a *long* time as the :code:`docker pull` will download and extract ~58GB.
-If you are on a slow connection, you should check your power settings, so your workstation does not risk going to hibernate mode due to inaction.
+If you are on a slow connection, you should check your power settings, so your workstation does not risk hibernating due to inaction.

 .. image:: ./media/docker_pull.png
   :align: left